4. Registration for vaccination (including FAQ)

 People for whom 1 dose is sufficient for effective protection:

-- Healthy people who have had COVID-19 more than 6 months ago can choose to receive only one dose: 1 vaccine as of 6 months after the COVID-19 test date (PCR/antigen tests or serological evidence only).
+- Healthy people who have had COVID-19 since one month or more may choose to receive only one dose: 1 vaccine dose is recommended between 4 weeks and 3 months after the COVID-19 test date (PCR/antigen tests) or the serological analysis undertaken before or directly after the first dose (< 2 weeks).

-- Vulnerable persons (pregnant women; adults with Down's syndrome; adults aged 65+; adults under 65 with pre-existing diseases according to the FOPH list) who have had COVID-19 more than 6 months ago may choose to receive only one dose: a single vaccine from 3 months after the COVID-19 test date (PCR/antigen tests or serological evidence only).
+- Vulnerable persons (pregnant women as of the second term; adults with Down's syndrome; adults aged 65+; adults under 65 with pre-existing diseases according to the FOPH list) who have had COVID-19 since one month or more may choose to receive only one dose: 1 vaccine dose is recommended between 4 weeks and 3 months after the COVID-19 test date (PCR/antigen tests) or the serological analysis undertaken before or directly after the first dose (< 2 weeks).

-People who wish to receive 2 doses of vaccine:
+People for whom it is recommended to receive 2 doses of vaccine:

 - For all persons who have never had COVID-19: vaccine#1 at the assigned appointment and vaccine#2 at 28-day intervals.

-- For immunosuppressed persons who have had COVID-19: vaccine#1 as from 3 months after the COVID-19 test date (PCR/antigen tests or serological evidence only) and vaccine#2 between 4 to 6 weeks after the first dose.
+- For immunosuppressed persons who have had COVID-19: vaccine#1 between 4 weeks and 3 months after the COVID-19 test date (PCR/antigen tests or serological evidence only) and vaccine#2 between 4 to 6 weeks after the first dose.

 At the time of your registration on the vaccination platform, you did not have COVID-19 and therefore did not have to report the disease in your registration form.

 It is possible that since then you have had the disease.
-In this case, if you have not yet received any vaccination appointments (SMS), please contact the COVID-19 general information line (0800 909 400) or by email (free call 7/7 8am-7pm) as soon as possible to cancel your registration, allowing you to re-register in 6 months.
+In this case, if you have not yet received any vaccination appointments (SMS), please contact the COVID-19 general information line (0800 909 400) or by email (free call 7/7 8am-7pm) as soon as possible to cancel your registration, allowing you to re-register within 3 months.

-- You have had COVID-19 less than 6 months ago and you have received your two vaccination appointments.
+- What must you do if you have had COVID-19 less than 3 months ago and you have received your two vaccination appointments?

-- Between your first and second injection, you have caught COVID-19
+- What must you do if, between your first and second injection, you have caught COVID-19?

 Following a positive test for COVID-19 (PCR/antigen tests or serological evidence only), in any of the above cases, please contact and inform your vaccination centre immediately in order to cancel or reschedule your vaccination appointment(s) according to the deadlines indicated in the previous window.